 Parsley has come into its own in recent years and has become much more than simply a garnish.
 Cooks who are familiar with this tasty herb know it can hold its flavor if used fresh and added to the end of cooking.

-Parsley brightens and adds a fresh note to those winter beef dishes that can be heavy.
-Some examples:
+Parsley brightens and adds a fresh note to winter beef dishes that can be heavy such as: